Kids Need You For A Quality Time

 Join the dots:

 Make a 6×6 square of dots on a page.
 Take turns to join dots with a line.
 You can join only two dots at a time.
-If your line completes a box, you put your initial inside it.
+If your line completes a box, you put your initials inside it.
 The person with the highest number of boxes wins.
 Move to a bigger square, once the child gets the hang of the game.

 This is similar to charades.
 However, the person who has to express word or phrase needs to draw instead of acting it out.